rstoyanchev/springx2013-websocket/building-apps/slides.md

 * Still a web application though!

 !SLIDE smaller bullets incremental
-# Message Broker Is an Option
+# Message Brokers an Option?

 * It's possible to [connect to RabbitMQ](http://www.rabbitmq.com/blog/2012/05/14/introducing-rabbitmq-web-stomp/), [ActiveMQ](http://activemq.apache.org/stomp),<br>and others straight from a browser
 * Messaging is a hard problem to solve<br>and brokers have much to offer
-* Traditionally used within enterprise though
+* Traditionally used within enterprise
-* Not for building web apps
+* Not over the web

 !SLIDE smaller bullets incremental
 # We Need a Bit of Both Worlds